-Since 2014, this team has met weekly to discuss specific student cases that have been brought to attention (through instructors, early alerts, student conduct, Title IX, etc.), attended trainings and certification courses on best practices, and begun developing procedures (referral processes, suicidal student protocols, expanded informed consent, etc.) to respond to student needs.
+This team of professionals meet weekly to discuss specific student cases that have been brought to attention (through instructors, early alerts, student conduct, Title IX, etc.), attended trainings and certification courses on best practices, and begun developing procedures (referral processes, suicidal student protocols, expanded informed consent, etc.) to respond to student needs.
 In the future, the team will begin to provide professional development to help address student concerns and how to refer students to the team.
 For more information please contact any of the members of the team.

 Annette Wells and Salvador (Sal) Hernandez are graduate students of USC Suzanne Dworak-Peck School of Social Work.
 They are student interns working for Dr. Nicky Daminia in the Office of Student Life.
 Their main mission is to help students to succeed by providing wrap-around services to college students by connecting them to public benefits, institution and community resources, and addressing non-academic barriers that may hinder a student from achieving academic success.
 They are standing members of the Students of Concern (SOC) team.
 As part of the SOC team, they meet weekly with staff to discuss issues that may impact a student’s well-being and self-efficacy such as fair and equal access to financial aid services, employment, disability, and health services.

 Annette Wells hails from Chicago, Il.
 She spent 20 years on active duty counseling personnel on their benefits of a Military Career.
 Her passion has always been to help people to overcome barriers that prevent them from reaching their full potential of health, wealth and happiness.
 Her current focus at USC Suzanne Dworak-Peck School of Social Work in Adult Mental Health and Wellness with a subspecialty in Military Social Work.
 She is married, mother of 4 children.